Skip to main content gottem — one API for every scraper.

 Feed your RAG pipeline

 Clean markdown with consistent metadata.
 Ready to chunk, embed, and retrieve.
-Keep your AI grounded in current information, not stale training data.
+Keep AI grounded in current information instead of training data.

 Smart JavaScript rendering

-The default request: "smart" mode detects when a page needs JavaScript and automatically falls back to Chrome rendering.
+Default request: "smart" mode detects when a page needs JavaScript and falls back to Chrome rendering.
 For JS-heavy sources, set request: "chrome" to force full browser rendering on every page.

 Push, do not poll

-Set up a webhook endpoint and Spider pushes content to your app the moment it is ready.
+Set up a webhook endpoint and Spider pushes content the moment it is ready.
 No cron jobs checking for updates on a loop.

 Structured fields on every page